haiyan-e-liu/Project_1_Airbnb/README.md

 ## Licensing, Authors, and Acknowledgements <a name = "licensing"></a>

-Thanks to AirBnb and Kaggle for the data.
-The licensing for the data and other descriptive information can be found [here](https://www.kaggle.com/airbnb/seattle).
+Thanks to Figure Eight Inc. for the data.